Chapter 3 Examples of Bad Estate Planning by the Rich and Famous2024-08-10T13:34:02-07:00

 Solution: Sign a Will or put your assets into a Trust so you (rather than the government) choose who inherits your property.

-Solution: Sign a Will or put your assets into a Trust so you chose who inherits your property.
+Solution: Sign a Will or put your assets into a Trust so you choose who inherits your property.

 Model and actress Anna Nicole Smith was involved in a famous lawsuit involving the $1.6 billion estate of her husband J. Howard Marshall who died at age 90 one year after he married the then 28 year old Anna Nicole.
 That case ultimately went to the U.S. Supreme Court after Anna’s death and her estate lost with the result that Anna’s estate got none of Mr. Marshall’s fortune.